xraypy/feff85exafs/t/materials/README.md

 current state.
 Once this is done, you can check the results of the calculation against the baseline calculation, i.e. a calculation made using Feff85exafs as it was delivered to us by the Feff Project.

+To run Feff with self-consistency, do

+	 larch> my_ut.doscf=True

 To see whether the calculation of the first path differs from teh baseline calculation, do